hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 2. **Avg.
 First Response Time** (FRT)

-    FRT here in the agent table is same as defined above in `Time stats` section.
-However, this metric is for a single agent.
-And the metric above in `Time stats` section is on a Team level.
+    FRT here in the agent table is the sum of metric queue time and agent first response time as defined above in `Time stats` section.
+However, this metric is for a single agent, And the metric above in `Time stats` section is on a Team level.

 2. **Avg.
 Response Time** (RT)